 How much weight should I gain?

 Weight gain depends on a number of factors including height, body type, and pre-pregnancy weight.
-However, most women who are carrying twins are encouraged to gain 35 to 45 pounds (~16 to 20 kilograms) Women carrying triplets are advised to gain 50 to 60 pounds (~23 to 27 kilograms).
+However, most women who are carrying twins are encouraged to gain 35 to 45 pounds.
+Women carrying triplets are advised to gain 50 to 60 pounds.

 At this time there is not enough information on quadruplets and quintuplets to suggest any guidelines.
 Because opinions vary, discuss your specific weight gain with your healthcare provider who will be most familiar with your specific healthcare needs.

 How quickly should I gain weight?

 Women carrying twins will only gain 4 to 6 pounds during the first trimester and 1 ½ pounds per week during the second and third trimesters.
 If you are carrying triplets, you should expect to gain 1 ½ pounds per week throughout the entire pregnancy.